 The only way to get rid of them?
 Wash those bones, and wash'em well.

-The best way to do this is to cover the bones with cold water and bring the whole pot to a boil, allowing the blood vessels and muscle fibers to tighten up and begin squeezing out their unwanted contents (this stuff, by the way, is what you are skimming away when making a French stock).
-As soon as the water comes to a boil, dump the entire contents into the sink.
+The best way to do this is to cover the bones with cold water and bring the whole pot to a boil, allowing the blood vessels and muscle fibers to tighten up and begin squeezing out their unwanted contents.
+(This stuff, by the way, is what you are skimming away when making a French stock.)
+As soon as the water comes to a boil, dump the entire content into the sink.